vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

 - [Capture process logs using Process Monitor](#capture-process-logs-using-process-monitor)
 - [Capture performance logs using Windows Performance Recorder](#capture-performance-logs-using-windows-performance-recorder)

-For performance-specific issues related to Microsoft Defender Antivirus, see: [Performance analyzer for Microsoft Defender Antivirus](tune-performance-defender-antivirus.md)
+For performance-specific issues related to Microsoft Defender Antivirus, see [Performance analyzer for Microsoft Defender Antivirus](tune-performance-defender-antivirus.md).

 ## Check with the vendor for known issues with antivirus products

 If you can readily identify the software affecting system performance, go to the software vendor's knowledge base or support center.
-Check to see fi there are any known issues with antivirus products.
+Check to see if there are any known issues with antivirus products.
 If need be, you can open a support ticket with them and ask them to publish one.

 We recommend that software vendors follow the various guidelines in [Partnering with the industry to minimize false positives](https://www.microsoft.com/security/blog/2018/08/16/partnering-with-the-industry-to-minimize-false-positives/).
 The vendor can submit their software through the [Microsoft Security Intelligence portal](https://www.microsoft.com/wdsi/filesubmission?persona=SoftwareDeveloper).